geins-io/sdk-api-mgmt-javascript/docs/ProductApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.ProductApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.ProductApi();
 let page = 56; // Number | The page to fetch.
-To start a new batched query it is mandatory to send in page=1 let query = new GeinsManagementApiSdkJs.ProductModelsProductQuery(); // ProductModelsProductQuery | The details of the query let opts = {
+To start a new batched query it is mandatory to send in page=1. let query = new GeinsSdkApiMgmtJavascript.ProductModelsProductQuery(); // ProductModelsProductQuery | The details of the query. let opts = {
-  'include': "include_example" // String | Comma separated list of child-collections to also include with the queried products.
-See  {Product.Models.ProductIncludes} names for valid options.
+  'include': "include_example" // String | Set to empty string to only include basic product data or null to not include any product data.
+Valid options:    Names, ShortTexts, LongTexts, TechTexts, Items, Prices, Categories, Parameters, Variants, Markets, Images, Feeds, Urls, ShippingFees, RelatedProducts, DiscountCampaigns
 };
 apiInstance.queryProductsPaged(page, query, opts, (error, data, response) => {
   if (error) {